 Even worse, Anthracnose can overwinter, meaning you will need to work hard to eliminate this fungal disease once it arrives.

-If your plant’s leaves develop tan lesions and then turn yellow and fall off, Anthracnose is probably the problem.
+If your plant’s leaves develop tan lesions, turn yellow, and fall off, Anthracnose is probably the problem.
 Symptoms of an infection can resemble frost damage before the plant buds.

-Leaves will display round or irregular lesions of a darker or browned tone, as well as dead brown leaf margins and dead areas along the veins.
+Leaves will display round or irregular lesions of a darker or browned tone, dead brown leaf margins, and dead areas along the veins.

-The undersides of infected leaves will have tiny bumps visible under a magnifying glass.
+The undersides of infected leaves or plant tissue will have tiny bumps visible under a magnifying glass.